Including a Range of Climate Effects in Planning for Rhode Island’s Coastal Zone and State Waters

 - Developing design standards for coastal and marine infrastructure that account for climate-related changes in storms, winds, and waves.

-In addition, the CRMC is accommodating a base rate of expected 3 to 5 feet of sea level rise by 2100 in the design and siting of coastal activities, as well as mapping the effects of sea level rise on coastal habitats and infrastructure that may impede landward migration of salt marshes.
+In addition, the CRMC is accommodating a base rate of projected 1 to 7 feet of sea level rise by 2100 in the design and siting of coastal activities, as well as mapping the effects of sea level rise on coastal habitats and infrastructure that may impede landward migration of salt marshes.

 Morgan, M. & R.M.
 Gregg.
-2017.
-Including a range of climate effects in planning for Rhode Island’s coastal zone and state waters.
-Summary of a project of the Rhode Island Coastal Resources Management Council.
-Retrieved from CAKE: www.cakex.org/case-studies/including-range-climate-effects-planning-rhod...
-(Last updated February 2017)
+2020.
+Including a range of climate effects in planning for Rhode Island’s coastal zone and state waters [Summary of a project of the Rhode Island Coastal Resources Management Council].
+Version 2.0.
+Retrieved from CAKE: www.cakex.org/case-studies/including-range-climate-effects-planning-rho… (Last updated July 2020)